ropensci/ckanr/cran-comments.md

 --------

-This version adds many new functions and fixes many bugs.
+This version includes many fixes for the function ckan_fetch().

 Thanks very much,
 Scott Chamberlain